w3c/webextensions/proposals/permissions-canAccess.md

 ### Open Web API

-Host access generally is unique to webExtensions.
+Host access generally is unique to extensions.
 Having such API on the open web thus does not make sense.

 ## Implementation Notes